Shaun Livingston: Return to Washington (2012)

 On June 26, 2012, Livingston was traded to the Houston Rockets for Samuel Dalembert along with teammates Jon Leuer and Jon Brockman.
-Before the beginning of the season, however, they were all waived.
-On November 15, 2012, Livingston signed with the Washington Wizards.
-He was waived by the Wizards on December 23, 2012.
+However, they were all waived before the beginning of the season.
+On November 15, Livingston re-signed with the Washington Wizards.
+He was waived on December 23.

 Cleveland Cavaliers (2012–2013)

 On December 25, 2012, the Cleveland Cavaliers claimed Livingston off waivers after releasing Donald Sloan.
 Livingston made his debut for the Cavaliers on January 2, 2013, recording two points, two rebounds, and one assist in 13 minutes of action off the bench.

 Brooklyn Nets (2013–2014)

 On July 11, 2013, Livingston signed with the Brooklyn Nets.
-His season-high of 23 points came in a 98-108 loss to the Portland Trail Blazers on November 18, 2013.
+His season-high of 23 points came in a 108–98 loss to the Portland Trail Blazers on November 18.
 Initially billed as a backup, Livingston performed well enough to join Deron Williams in the starting lineup following a season-ending injury to Brook Lopez.
 With Livingston on the floor, the Nets proved to be 8.5 points per 100 possessions better defensively, and he earned the third-most minutes on the team.
-On March 17, Livingston set a career-high for both minutes played and points scored in a season.
-At the end of the season Livingston had played in a career-high 76 games (beating a previous high of 61 games) and averaged 8.3 points, 3.2 assists, and 1.2 steals per game.
+On March 17, 2014, Livingston set a career-high for both minutes played and points scored in a season.
+At the end of the season, he had played in a career-high 76 games (beating a previous high of 61 games) and averaged 8.3 points, 3.2 assists, and 1.2 steals per game.